Visit the TrainWeb.org Fan Page on Facebook!

 Freshly painted engine 198.

-Plaques on the 198 engine.
-We departed Albuquerque on time with Ozzy Osbourne "The Ozzman Cometh" was my next musical selection on the early evening.
+We departed Albuquerque on time with Ozzy Osbourne "The Ozzman Cometh" being my next musical selection this early evening.

 An interesting cloud in the western sky.

 The clouds became very interesting.
-Just before Grants, we slowed to a crawl as we moved from one flashing red signal to another flashing red signal.
+Just before Grants, we slowed to a crawl as we moved from one flashing red signal to another.
 I visited with Tom in Room C and we checked Trainorders.com before we met Dan and Tom in the dining car for dinner.
-I had the Pork Shanks along with a Chocolate Bundt for dessert.
-Following an excellent meal, I took a shower before returning to my darken room for an evening of music.
+I had the Pork Shanks along with a Chocolate Bundt Cake for dessert.
+Following an excellent meal, I took a shower before returning to my darkened room for an evening of music.
 I called it a night just before Winslow.

 Metrolink 605 came into Fullerton on Track 1.